asonolet/mefikit/src/umesh/README.md

 - Use `.borrow()` for read access.
 - Use `.borrow_mut()` for in-place mutations.

+The favored approach is to avoid unnecessary copies of the coordinate data.
+That means that the corrdinate array must be unique to all meshes and views that interacts in the same space level.
+Hower when writing, it would be useless to have unused nodes in the coordinate array.
+That is why, as write operation is either way limited by disk write speed, the useless coordinates are pruned before write.

 ### Copy-on-Write / Desynchronization

 To ensure safe mutation when multiple owners exist (e.g., during node